 Painting Mount Talbot – Step by Step

-To prepare the canvas with the burnt sienna layer I mixed burnt sienna with liquin and thinners.
+To prepare the canvas with the burnt sienna layer I mixed burnt sienna with Liquin.
 I then applied it to the canvas with a large hake brush making sure that the mixture is applied in a thin layer.
 I usually leave it to dry for at least a couple of days before starting a painting.

 I start blocking in the shadow areas of Mt Talbot.
-As this is the most distant landmass the colours will not be so vibrant and much more desaturated.
+This is the most distant landmass, so the colors will not be so vibrant and much more desaturated.
 Tonally, there is a smaller gap on the scale between the darkest values in the shadow areas and the highlighted areas that are in full sun and this needs to be reflected in the painting to create depth.
 So I mix ultramarine blue, burnt umber, quinacridone magenta and titanium white.

-Next I begin to add the highlighted areas of the mountain rock face, again I want to keep my colour desaturated so I mix a combination of ultramarine blue, burnt umber and a lot of titanium white.
+Next, I begin to add the highlighted areas of the mountain rock face, again I want to keep my color desaturated so I mix a combination of ultramarine blue, burnt umber and a lot of titanium white.

 So now I am making a start on blocking in the mid-ground.
-At this stage I am not worried about detail at all, I just want to get in the basic shapes and colours of the painting before I can begin modelling the paint.
+At this stage I am not worried about detail at all, I just want to get in the basic shapes and colors of the painting before I can begin modeling the paint.

-The green is mixed by adding more yellow oxide with ultramarine blue and a little quinacridone magenta and/or burnt umber to make the green a more organic colour.
-You can vary the hues of the greens by adding a little pthalo green and cadmium yellow deep.
-Use these two colours in small quantities otherwise the mix will quickly become too saturated and you will lose the depth in the painting.
-You really just want to introduce these colours if required.
+The green is mixed by adding more yellow oxide with ultramarine blue and a little quinacridone magenta and/or burnt umber to make the green a more organic color.
+You can vary the hues of the greens by adding a little thalo green and cadmium yellow deep.
+Use these two colors in small quantities otherwise, the mix will quickly become too saturated and you will lose the depth in the painting.
+You really want to introduce these colors if required.

-Next I start to block in the foliage, grasses and bushes in the foreground.
-Here I am using my most saturated green by mixing cadmium yellow deep, ultramarine blue, a little pthalo green and quinacridone magenta.
-Pthalo green really kicks up the saturation so be careful with as it can quickly overpower your mixture.
+Next, I start to block in the foliage, grasses and bushes in the foreground.
+Here I am using my most saturated green by mixing cadmium yellow, deep, ultramarine blue, a little thalo green and quinacridone magenta.
+Thalo green really kicks up the saturation, so be careful with as it can quickly overpower your mixture.

-The dark shadows in the foreground give the appearance of strong sunlight and I have mixed this using pthalo green and quinacridone magenta.
-When mixed on the palette it can create a very dark tone as the red in the quinacridone magenta is the complimentary opposite of green in the colour wheel and so the two cancel each other out.
-Using these two colours allows them to harmoniously mix with the lighter greens as they already contain these too colours.
+The dark shadows in the foreground give the appearance of strong sunlight and I have mixed this using thalo green and quinacridone magenta.
+When mixed on the palette it can create a very dark tone as the red in the quinacridone magenta is the complementary opposite of green in the color wheel and so the two cancel each other out.
+Using these two colors allows them to mix harmoniously with the lighter greens as they already contain these two colors.

-Never use a pre-mixed black in landscape painting, whilst it is tempting to do this, black mixed with other colours gives it an unnatural look.
+Never use a pre-mixed black in landscape painting, while it is tempting to do this, black mixed with other colors gives it an unnatural look.

-Here I start to block in the base colours of the river, again I don’t want to get bogged down in detail here, I just want to get the basic colours and shapes.
+Here I start to block in the base colors of the river, again, I don’t want to get bogged down in detail here, I just want to get the basic colors and shapes.

 Given the blue in the water if reflecting the sky, I use a combination of cobalt blue, a little burnt umber and titanium white.

-Next I have started to block in the basic colours of the large boulder on the right and the smaller stones and scree at the bank of the river.
-I have mixed these colours again using ultramarine blue, burnt umber, quinacridone magenta and titanium white.
+Next, I have started to block in the basic colors of the large boulder on the right and the smaller stones and scree at the bank of the river.
+I have mixed these colors again using ultramarine blue, burnt umber, quinacridone magenta and titanium white.

-The highlighted colours where mixed using the same colours but with more titanium white.
-Adding a little yellow oxide to the mix also warms up the colour.
+The highlighted colors were mixed using the same colors but with more titanium white.
+Adding a little yellow oxide to the mix also warms up the color.

-Now that I have blocked in the painting it is necessary to let it dry so I can begin modelling the paint and building up the detail.
+Now that I have blocked in the painting it is necessary to let it dry so I can begin modeling the paint and building up the detail.
 I have started to paint the finer detail of the mountain rock face on in the shadow area of Mount Talbot.
-I’m using the same colours I used before, ultramarine blue, burnt umber and quinacridone magenta, but with more titanium white to make it a slightly lighter tone than the initial colour.
+I’m using the same colors I used before, ultramarine blue, burnt umber, and quinacridone magenta, but with more titanium white to make it a slightly lighter tone than the initial color.

 I have started to model the paint of the mountainside in the midground.
 I have used a small angled wedge brush and a round brush to form the shapes of the distant beech trees and the grass on the side of the mountain.
 I have increased the saturation of my greens but being careful not to make it too saturated which would bring the mountain too far forward in the painting.

-In this stage of the painting I have worked on the grass / meadow area of this painting again using cadmium yellow deep, ultramarine blue as a base and the adding where required, pthalo green to increase the saturation and quinacridone magenta, burnt sienna, burnt umber and yellow oxide to ‘earth’ my greens.
+In this stage of the painting, I have worked on the grass/meadow area of this painting again using cadmium yellow deep, ultramarine blue as a base and adding, where required, thalo green to increase the saturation and quinacridone magenta, burnt sienna, burnt umber and yellow oxide to ‘earth’ my greens.
 This is where you can play around with creating different hues of green.
 I apply this with an angled wedge brush to start creating the suggestion of clumps of grass.

-I have introduce the ripples on the flowing water of the river using a round brush, which I mixed using cobalt blue, a little cobalt teal and a little burnt umber to take out some of the saturation of the blue.
-As it’s a reflection of the sky, I am using the same colours that I used in my sky mix.
+I have introduced the ripples on the flowing water of the river using a round brush, which I mixed using cobalt blue, a little cobalt teal and a little burnt umber to take out some of the saturation of the blue.
+As it’s a reflection of the sky, I am using the same colors that I used in my sky mix.

 Here I have added more detail to the clumps of grass by using a modified flat brush and fan brush in which I have cut the bristles at different lengths.
 The modified brushes may look rough as guts but they work a treat for painting grass.

-At this stage of the painting I am now adding the fine detail which is making the painting come alive.
+At this stage of the painting, I am now adding the fine detail that makes the picture come alive.
 I’m saving my special effects and tonal best for last.
 I have added highlights to the stones and boulders in the river by mixing titanium white with a little burnt umber and yellow oxide.
-For some stones, I have used burnt sienna to give a variety of different rock colours.
+For some stones, I have used burnt sienna to give a variety of different rock colors.
 I have painted some reflected light in some of the shadows of the rocks and stones.
-Mixing quinacridone magenta with burnt umber gives the shadows a little heat which adds to the illusion of a bright hot New Zealand summers day.
+Mixing quinacridone magenta with burnt umber gives the shadows a little heat, adding to the illusion of a bright, hot New Zealand summer’s day.

-I have also begun to paint some sparkles on the river using titanium white mixed with a little ultramarine blue, burnt umber and quinacridone magenta so it’s not completely white.
+I have also begun to paint some sparkles on the river using titanium white mixed with a bit of ultramarine blue, burnt umber and quinacridone magenta so it’s not entirely white.

 Step 15 (Final Step)

-This is where I add all the fine detail and finesse the painting, adding highlights in the water in a few small areas mixing titanium white with a little yellow oxide.
-I have painted small clumps of grasses amongst the stones and a few flowers within the thick grass clumps, here I mixed cadmium yellow, ultramarine blue, pthalo green and a little burnt sienna.
+This is where I add all the fine detail and finesse the painting, adding highlights in the water in a few small areas mixing titanium white with a bit of yellow oxide.
+I have painted small clumps of grasses amongst the stones and a few flowers within the thick grass clumps, here I mixed cadmium yellow, ultramarine blue, thalo green, and a little burnt sienna.

 Thank you for reading 😊